-10 hours paid or 8 hours unpaid work experience per week Under supervision at approved field placement sites, students will participate in all classroom activities.
-Students will design and modify the environment, develop and supervise learning experiences, handle routines and respond to individual and group needs under two years of age.
+Under supervision at an approved field placement site, students will participate in all classroom activities.
+Students will design and modify the environment, develop and supervise

-199 SPECIAL STUDIES OR PROJECTS IN CHILD DEVELOPMENT
+199 SPECIAL STUDIES OR PROJECTS IN CHILD DEVELOPMENT 1-3 UNITS

 Individual study, research or projects in Child Development under instructor guidance.
 Written reports and periodic conferences required.
 Content and unit credit to be determined by student/instructor conferences and the Office of Instruction.
-May be repeated for a maximum of 9 units.
+May be repeated for a maximum of

-200 INTRODUCTION TO OUTDOOR EDUCATION PROGRAMS
+200 INTRODUCTION TO OUTDOOR EDUCATION PROGRAMS 1 UNIT